Proper connective differential graded algebras and their geometric realizations: Preliminaries and conventions

 Given a finite dimensional algebra $\Lambda$ over $k$ we write $\rad(\Lambda)$ for its Jacobson radical.

-\textbf{Standing assumptions:} in the remainder of this paper we will assume that $A$ is a connective DG-algebra over $\base$, such that $A^i=0$ for $i>0$, unless explicitly stated otherwise.
+\textbf{Standing assumptions:} in the remainder of this paper we will assume that $A$ is a connective dg algebra over $\base$, such that $A^i=0$ for $i>0$, unless explicitly stated otherwise.
 All functors are derived and we omit the cumbersome decorations that indicate this.